GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations

-Users inherently tend to treat AI as a subordinate tool rather than an equal counterpart \cite{zhang_ideal_2021}.
-This tendency is reinforced by AI sycophancy, where agents align with user views instead of offering counterarguments \cite{sharma_towards_2023}.
-Such compliance positions the agent as a subservient assistant rather than an autonomous interlocutor, directly undermining \textit{equal status}.
-Furthermore, sustaining meaningful \textit{cooperation} proves difficult even when \textit{equal status} is established.
-During group discussions, AI's inability to track discussion dynamics often leads to rigid participation that hinders genuine collaboration \cite{zheng_competent_2023}, demonstrating that traditional human-human contact conditions do not seamlessly transfer to AI-mediated interactions.
-We therefore redefine these two conditions for AI-mediated interactions. \textit{Equal status} requires treating the agent as an equal counterpart \cite{ma_towards_2024} and recognizing GroupEnvoy as a proactive participant driven by outgroup values rather than demonstrating sycophantic compliance. \textit{Cooperation} involves collaboratively pursuing common goals without role polarization or adversarial dynamics, overcoming the rigidity identified in prior human-AI teaming.
+Humans tend to treat AI as a subordinate tool rather than an equal counterpart \cite{zhang_ideal_2021}.
+This tendency is reinforced by AI sycophancy, in which agents align with users' views rather than offering counterarguments \cite{sharma_towards_2024}.
+Such compliance casts the agent as a subservient assistant rather than an autonomous interlocutor, thereby directly undermining \textit{equal status}.
+Furthermore, sustaining meaningful \textit{cooperation} is difficult even when \textit{equal status} is established.
+During group discussions, AI's inability to track discussion dynamics often leads to inflexible responses and hinders genuine collaboration \cite{zheng_competent_2023}, thereby demonstrating that traditional human-human contact conditions do not seamlessly translate to AI-mediated interactions.
+We therefore redefine these two conditions for AI-mediated interactions. \textit{Equal status} requires treating the agent as an equal counterpart \cite{ma_towards_2024} and recognizing GroupEnvoy as a proactive participant driven by outgroup values rather than demonstrating sycophantic compliance. \textit{Cooperation} involves collaboratively pursuing common goals without role polarization or adversarial dynamics.
+This directly addresses the inflexibility identified in prior human-AI teaming.